Appeals court: Graham must testify in Georgia election probe

 COLUMBIA, S.C.
 (AP) — U.S. Sen. Lindsey Graham must testify before a special grand jury investigating whether then-President Donald Trump and others illegally tried to influence the 2020 election in Georgia, a federal appeals court said Thursday.

 Graham could appeal the ruling to the full appellate court.
-An attorney for Graham deferred comment Thursday to a spokesman for the senator’s office, which did not immediately comment on the ruling.
+An attorney for Graham deferred comment Thursday to a spokesperson for the senator’s office, which did not immediately comment on the ruling.

 Graham had challenged his subpoena, saying his position as a U.S. senator protected him from having to testify in the state investigation.
 He has also denied wrongdoing.
 In a six-page order, the judges wrote that Graham "has failed to demonstrate that this approach will violate his rights under the Speech and Debate Clause."